Vikramansen/BeatBrainiac/README.md

 - For issues, ensure pip is up-to-date and retry dependencies installation.

 ### Support
-- For assistance or bug reporting, contact project maintainers or use the issue tracker on GitHub.
+- For assistance or bug reporting, contact me or use the issue tracker on GitHub.